Beaufort County School District

 Beaufort County School District (BCSD) is a public school district in Beaufort County, South Carolina, United States.
-The school district is led by Superintendent Dr. Frank Rodriguez, who began the role in July 2019.
+The school district is led by Superintendent Frank Rodriguez, who began the role in July 2019.
 The district is governed by an eleven-member board of education of elected members who represent the electoral district in which they live and serve.

 The majority of the district's schools are accredited with the Southern Association of Colleges and Schools.

 Boundary

 It serves all residents of most parts of the county for grades K-12.
-However, the children of Department of Defense employees and children of civilians working for the United States federal government, who are living in the permanent housing, on the property of Marine Corps Air Station Beaufort; are zoned to Department of Defense Education Activity (DoDEA) for schools for grades Pre-Kindergarten-8.
-However Beaufort County Schools does serve the MCAS Beaufort property for high school, and in sum has the highest number of students, of any school system, affiliated with MCAS Beaufort.
+However, the children of Department of Defense employees and children of civilians working for the United States federal government, who are living in the permanent housing on the property of Marine Corps Air Station Beaufort are zoned to Department of Defense Education Activity (DoDEA) for schools for grades pre-kindergarten–8.
+However Beaufort County Schools does serve the MCAS Beaufort property for high school, and in sum has the highest number of students of any school system affiliated with MCAS Beaufort.
 Additionally, while BCSD does not specify school zoning for MCAS Beaufort for the elementary level, in 2024 it stated that there is a zoned BCSD middle school for MCAS Beaufort.

+Controversies

+In October 2022, the school district removed 97 books from library shelves following challenges from a small group of community members.
+Most of the targeted novels were aimed at young adult readers and featured LGBTQ or BIPOC characters.
+Three students organized testimony and protests against the bans, and achieved reinstatement of 91 of the 97 challenged titles.
+A documentary about the students' work, Banned Together, was released in 2024.